KatrinaTom/T1A3_TerminalApp/README.md

 * Use Control Flow
 * Create Variables
 * Create Functions
-* Make use of Loops for challenges
+* Make use of control flow for challenges
 * Expand my experience with importing modules and packages to help in achieving some of these challenges.

 3. **Opportunity Canvas**